Aarhus University Seal

 A unique programme

-The programme is active on social media, where we encourage you to find more information and become inspired by former and current students.
-Take a look at our Programme community site, our Facebook page and our LinkedIn group.
+The programme is active on social media, where you can find more information and be inspired by both current and former students.

 Admission requirements